spawnmarvel/linux-and-azure/azure-extra-linux-vm/influxdb-telegraf/README.md

 telegraf.conf
 telegraf.exe

-# Then create a conf subdirectory and copy the telegraf.conf to conf ()
+# Then create a conf subdirectory and copy the telegraf.conf to the new cond folder

 mkdir conf